 A Book Sprint can also support coalition-building.
 The experience of hashing out a thesis together can really unite people; this can be useful at any stage of a project, or as an attempt to build a community around a topic.
 Participants also tell us that they leave a Book Sprint with greater knowledge or a clearer consensus on the topic than when they started.

-The handbook “Rethinking International Investment.
-Back to basics” was finalized last Friday with great excitement of participants.
-The Columbia Centre on Sustainable Investment gathered for the book Sprint talented investment law and policy experts from the African International Law Centre, Harvard Law and Business Schools, Australian National University, Georgetown University Law Centre, University College London, ... read more
+The handbook “Rethinking International Investment Governance” was finalized last Friday with great excitement of participants.
+The Columbia Centre on Sustainable Investment gathered for the Book Sprint talented investment law and policy experts from the African International Law Centre, Harvard Law and Business Schools, Australian National University, Georgetown University Law Centre, University College London, Institute of ...
+READ MORE

-In 2016 a group of nine educators from so-called ‘Changemaker Schools’ got together to share best practices from their classrooms.
+A group of nine educators from so-called ‘Changemaker Schools’ got together to share best practices from their classrooms.
 They used the time to figure out what was unique about the educational environments created at their schools, and to describe these in a resource for other educators.
-A changemaker, as defined by the Ashoka ... read more
+The Book Sprint with this group from Ashoka generated ...
+READ MORE

-The book ‘Open Knowledge Institutions: Reinventing Universities’ is currently on MIT Press’ PubPub online platform, open to a wider community for review and editing before it gets pitched to publishers.
-The book was written by a group of 13 authors including research professors, open knowledge advocates, science communicators, economists, publishers, high-level university administrators, librarians and ... read more
+**Updates on May 2021: the book will be published by MIT Press and is available for pre-orders!
+Find the link through the button “order the book here”.** The book ‘Open Knowledge Institutions: Reinventing Universities’ is open to a wider community for review and editing before it gets pitched to publishers.
+The book was written by ...
+READ MORE

 Lead Knowledge Management Officer, The World Bank